-Calvin Qiu is an associate director in BRG’s disputes and arbitration practice, based in the Hong Kong and Singapore offices.
+Calvin Qiu is a director in BRG’s disputes and arbitration practice, based in the Hong Kong and Singapore offices.

 An economist by training, Mr. Qiu applies analytical methods in economics and finance to conduct business and asset valuations (both tangible and intangible), and assessment of damages in complex commercial disputes.
 He is well versed in statistics and econometrics and is a Chartered Financial Analyst (CFA).